microsoft/PowerToys/doc/releases/template.md

    1. run PT as a user
    1. open an elevated app (i.e. Task Manager)
    1. shift-drag the elevated app window
-   1.verify that a notification appears
+   1. verify that a notification appears
-   1.restart PT as admin
+   1. restart PT as admin
-   1.shift-drag the elevated app window
+   1. shift-drag the elevated app window
    1. verify the notification doesn't appear

-**PowerToys Run**
+#### PowerToys Run

- - Enable PT Run in settings and ensure that the hotkey brings up PT Run
+- [ ] Enable PT Run in settings and ensure that the hotkey brings up PT Run
-   - when PowerToys is running unelevated on start-up
+   - [ ] when PowerToys is running unelevated on start-up
-   - when PowerToys is running as admin on start-up
+   - [ ] when PowerToys is running as admin on start-up
-   - when PowerToys is restarted as admin, by clicking the restart as admin button in settings.
+   - [ ] when PowerToys is restarted as admin, by clicking the restart as admin button in settings.
- - Check that each of the plugins is working:
+- [ ] Check that each of the plugins is working:
-   - Program - launch a Win32 application and a packaged application
+   - [ ] Program - launch a Win32 application and a packaged application
-   - Calculator - ensure a mathematical input returns a correct response and is copied on enter.
+   - [ ] Calculator - ensure a mathematical input returns a correct response and is copied on enter.
-   - Indexer - open a file on the disk.
+   - [ ] Indexer - open a file on the disk.
-   - Shell - execute a command.
+   - [ ] Shell - execute a command.
 Enter the action keyword `>`, followed by the query, both with and without space.
-   - Folder - Search and open a sub-folder on entering the path.
+   - [ ] Folder - Search and open a sub-folder on entering the path.
-   - Uri - launch a web page on entering the uri.
+   - [ ] Uri - launch a web page on entering the uri.
-   - Window walker - Switch focus to a running window.
+   - [ ] Window walker - Switch focus to a running window.
- - Validate that the context menu items work as expected for each of the plugins
+- [ ] Validate that the context menu items work as expected for each of the plugins
-   - Run as admin
+   - [ ] Run as admin
-   - Copy file path
+   - [ ] Copy file path
-   - Open in console
+   - [ ] Open in console
-   - Open containing folder
+   - [ ] Open containing folder
- - Disable PT Run and ensure that the hotkey doesn't bring up PT Run.
+- [ ] Disable PT Run and ensure that the hotkey doesn't bring up PT Run.

-**Keyboard Manager**
+#### Keyboard Manager

-UI Validation:
+##### UI Validation

-  - In Remap keys, add and remove rows to validate those buttons.
+  - [ ] In Remap keys, add and remove rows to validate those buttons.
 While the blank rows are present, pressing the OK button should result in a warning dialog that some mappings are invalid.
-  - Using only the Type buttons, for both the remap windows, try adding keys/shortcuts in all the columns.
+  - [ ] Using only the Type buttons, for both the remap windows, try adding keys/shortcuts in all the columns.
 The right-side column in both windows should accept both keys and shortcuts, while the left-side column will accept only keys or only shortcuts for Remap keys and Remap shortcuts respectively.
 Validate that the Hold Enter and Esc accessibility features work as expected.
-  - Using the drop downs try to add key to key, key to shortcut, shortcut to key and shortcut to shortcut remappings and ensure that you are able to select remappings both by using mouse and by keyboard navigation.
+  - [ ] Using the drop downs try to add key to key, key to shortcut, shortcut to key and shortcut to shortcut remappings and ensure that you are able to select remappings both by using mouse and by keyboard navigation.
-  - Validate that remappings can be saved by pressing the OK button and re-opening the windows loads existing remappings.
+  - [ ] Validate that remappings can be saved by pressing the OK button and re-opening the windows loads existing remappings.

-Remapping Validation:
+##### Remapping Validation:

 For all the remappings below, try pressing and releasing the remapped key/shortcut and pressing and holding it.
 Try different behaviors like releasing the modifier key before the action key and vice versa.

-  - Test key to key remappings
+  - [ ] Test key to key remappings
     - A->B
     - Ctrl->A
     - A->Ctrl